EELS of Carbon (C)

 |Microanalysis | EM Book http://www.globalsino.com/EM/|

 Among all the spectroscopy techniques, most early core excitation spectroscopy applied to polymer, particularly at the C 1s core edge, had been performed by EEL spectroscopy.
 For carbon, EELS analysis can be used to characterize its band gap, inter-band transition, and density of state, and quantify the sp3 fraction versus sp2 in amorphous diamond.
 Table 4709a lists the typical energy-loss peaks of the various forms of carbon.
+The cross-section of carbon K shell ionization are of the order of 1 pm2 per atom.

 Table 4709a.
 Typical energy-loss peaks of the various forms of carbon.